 It is widely believed that the skill of face-changing could be traced back to ancient times.
 In order to scare away the dangerous animals and protect themselves, the ancient people painted their faces in different colors, making themselves look fierce and ferocious.
 Later this technique was absorbed into the art of Sichuan Opera and gradually developed into a unique and famous art form.

-Generally speaking, there are three kinds of techniques of face-changing, including wiping the face, blowing the face and pulling the face.
-In addition, there is sometimes the skill of changing the color of face by breathing.
+Generally speaking, there are three kinds of techniques of face-changing, including wiping the face, blowing the face, and pulling the face.
+In addition, there is sometimes the skill of changing the color of the face by breathing.

 The skill of pulling the face is much more complicated.
-Firstly, the artists have to paint various types of facial makeups on different pieces of silk, and then cut them into the shapes of faces with scissors.
-After that each piece of them is tied with a thin thread and stuck to the face of the actor.
+Firstly, the artists have to paint various types of a facial makeup on different pieces of silk and then cut them into the shapes of faces with scissors.
+After that, each piece of them is tied with a thin thread and stuck to the face of the actor.
 And the different threads are connected to a certain convenient and unattractive part of the clothes, such as the belt.
 During the performance of the play, under the cover of the dancing movements, the actor pulls each piece of the facial makeups, therefore the color of the face is changed.
-It is very difficult to perform it, because the amount of adhesives used to stick the facial makeups to the face must be controlled very carefully, otherwise the actor could perhaps pull off none or all of them.
+It is very difficult to perform it because the number of adhesives used to stick the facial makeups to the face must be controlled very carefully, otherwise, the actor could perhaps pull off none or all of them.
 What's more, the actor must do the movements very quickly and keenly, and deceptive movements to cover up the action of pulling the thread must be very reasonable to the audiences.